Salkantay Trek to Machu Picchu

 This morning we have some flexibility and a couple of different options dependent on how the group is feeling.
 One option is to wake up early and take the tourist bus to Machu Picchu for the sunrise.
 Another option is to sleep in a bit, let the tourist crowds subside and take the bus to Machu Picchu around 10 am.
 We will discuss the options the night before and decide as a group which strategy we want to employ.

 At Machu Picchu our local Peruvian guide will lead us on a thorough and fascinating tour of the ancient Inca city for the next 3-4 hours.
-We will learn about the amazing cultural history of the Inca and Machu Picchu, and delve into some of the mysteries that surround the remote mountain city.
-After the Machu Picchu tour we will head back to Aguas Calientes for lunch.
+We will learn about the amazing cultural history of the Inca and Machu Picchu and delve into some of the mysteries that surround the remote mountain city.
+After our Machu Picchu tour we will head back to Aguas Calientes for lunch.
 We will then board a train to the historic town of Ollantaytambo.
 Upon arrival in Ollantaytambo, we board our private van to the town of Urubamba.
-Depending on the time, we may have dinner in Urubamba or continue on to Cusco where we will have dinner and check into our hotel.
-What a week it's been!
+Depending on the time, we may have dinner in Urubamba or continue on to Cusco where we will have dinner and drop you off at your hotel.
+What a trip it's been!

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip

 - Access to our Adventure Consultant team 7 days a week

 - A professional Wildland guide, trained in 1st Aid, risk management and assessment and responsibility to provide overall standard of excellence in service quality.

 - Local Peruvian guide(s), expert in cultural and natural history, the local area, fauna and flora, etc.

 - Transportation for the duration of the tour starting on Day 1 and ending in Cusco on Day 5